himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 6. Click **Forward** in Burp.
 7. Return to your browser to view the success flag.

-### 🗣️ YouTube Script (What to Say)
-> *"Alright guys, welcome to Lab 1.
-We are looking at Burp Proxy.
-Think of the Proxy as a security guard standing in the middle of the road.
-It stops the HTTP request in mid-air, allowing us to inspect it and change the values before the server ever gets to read them.
-By changing our credentials or injecting a custom bypass header directly in the raw request, we easily bypass client-side limitations!"*

-### ⚠️ Common Student Pitfalls
-* Forgetting to turn **Intercept OFF** after completing the lab, causing subsequent browser tabs to hang indefinitely.
-* Adding the custom header line with a typo, or leaving a blank line in the middle of the headers, which breaks HTTP syntax.

 ### 💡 Concepts Taught
 * Request-Response Lifecycle